How To Mail Wax Seals

 If you are using pre-made wax seals, make sure the adhesive has a strong hold!
 All our wax seals come standard with professional grade adhesive that will hold up in the mail.
 If your wax seals are made using craft or resealable adhesive we do not recommend placing on the outside of an envelope.

-An envelope with a wax seal on the outer-side may require being hand-cancelled (this is up to your local post office). however we strongly recommend hand-canceling any stationery you've invested in, as this is the best way to ensure it arrives beautifully!
+An envelope with a wax seal on the outer-side may require being hand-canceled (this is up to your local post office). however we strongly recommend hand-canceling any stationery you've invested in, as this is the best way to ensure it arrives beautifully!

 With USPS hand-canceling usually costs around $0.21 per envelope.